swcarpentry/DEPRECATED-bc/novice/git/01-backup.md

 If we just run `git commit` without the `-m` option, Git will launch `nano` (or whatever other editor we configured at the start) so that we can write a longer message.
+For longer messages it is a good practice to summarize the commit in one line followed by a blank line followed by a more detailed description or explanation of the change.

 If we run `git status` now: